stan-dev/design-docs/designs/0003-parallel_autodiff.md

 computationally independent tasks in different processes (threads).
 For the reverse mode autodiff tape a per process/thread global ad tape is created in order to track all operations needed to calculate the gradient of the target function.
+The key assumption so far has been that the target function is evaluated within a single process or a single thread only.
+The intent of this RFC is to enable an evaluation of the target function using multiple threads concurrently whenever the respecitve parallel functions proposed in this RFC are called.

-The calculations occur in two stages.
+The reverse mode autodiff calculations occur in two stages.
 During the first forward sweep the global ad tape is created and the resulting tape represents a topological sort of the operations making up the target function.
 In the second stage, the partial derivatives are propagated along the ad tape to calculate the final gradient of the target quantity wrt to operands of interest.
 The aim of this RFC is to enable parallelism during the *forward sweep* when the ad tape is created.

 Pre-requisites:
 - all calculations during parallel reduce or map must be independent